emilyOberH/C-programming/README.md

   3) User is asked to enter the name and age of n number of people, then the program stores this information in an array of type struct and writes the array to a binary file.
 Program later reads contents of binary file and displays them.

   4) Program opens binary file "WTAplayers.bin" and displays information about the first n players on screen. n is given by user.
 It stores those n players in an array of struct.
 Later, program finds the youngest player in the array and display their information on screen.

+  5) Program "Lab12exercise5.c" converts text file "listOfStudents.txt" into a binary file.
+Program "Lab12exercise5_read.c" reads the binary file and stores at most n students (n given by user) into an array of struct Students, then displays all students from  first, second and third year on screen.